plank/laravel-mediable/docs/source/media.rst

 Copying Media
 ---------------------

-You can copy the associated media file to another one by using the ``copyTo()`` method.
-You can also specify a new filename when copying the file to another location.
+You can duplicate a media file to a different location on disk with the ``copyTo()`` method.
+Doing so will create a new `Media` record for the new file.
+If a filename is not provided, the new file will copy the original filename.

-This method will also create a new model where the copied file is associated.

 ::

     <?php
-    // we assume you already have a $media!

-    // copy a media entry
     $newMedia = $media->copyTo('new/directory');
     $newMedia = $media->copyTo('new/directory', 'new-filename');